 Using metadata, you can organize your music into libraries, find specific songs, and even filter after one particular artist or album.
 So, editing the metadata can be quite important because many songs downloaded from the Internet don’t come with any at all or, even worse, come with the wrong metadata.

 The program can work with many tag formats, including ID3v1, ID3v2.3, ID3v2.4, WMA, iTunes MP4, Vorbis Comments, and even APE Tags.
 The software also supports a wide variety of audio formats, including the popular MP3, AAC, FLAC, MP4, WMA, WAV, and AIF.

 In other words, you should be able to edit the tags on almost any audio track.
 However, what to do if you need to edit the tags on an entire album you just downloaded from the Internet?
 No problem; this software can perform batch editing procedures.

-You just select all the tracks and then batch edit their metadata.
-Simple, quick and effective!
+You select all the tracks and then batch edit their metadata.
+Simple, quick, and effective!
 The program even enables you to search for the appropriate tags online: it can pull tags from services such as Amazon, freedb, discogs, and MusicBrainz.

 Tagging is 100% compliant with Unicode standards.
-Another very interesting feature is that you can combine a set of actions into a macro and then perform all the actions again with just a mouse click.
+Another exciting feature is that you can combine a set of actions into a macro and then perform all the actions again with just a mouse click.
 By mastering this feature, you can save quite a lot of time when editing tags on hundreds of audio files.